IHP-GmbH/TO_Apr2025/DC_to_130_GHz_TIA/doc/source/designdata.rst

 1st Stage
 ------------------------

 The 1st stage is a resistive feedback common emitter amplifier which primarily gives the transimpedance gain.
-The feedback resistor RF is
+The feedback resistor RF is responsible for it.
+The 1st stage uses a 5 emitter length npn13G2 HBT.
+Another resistor in series with a 272 um TL line gives a peaking response.